luckyseven/ngx-liquid-cache/projects/ngx-liquid-cache/README.md

 ## Coming soon

-1. Use **localStorage** for advanced (and durable) caching.
-2. Specify *group name* for decorators that uses placeholders to simplify the removal of them.
+1. Specify *group name* for decorators that uses placeholders to simplify the removal of them.
-3. Use custom callbacks and hooks during the cache lifecycle.
+2. Use custom callbacks and hooks during the cache lifecycle.

 ## Suggestions, improvements, issues and more